 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.
-As of June 30, 2022, the Company had a cash balance of \$1,992 (December 31, 2021 - \$6,754), and positive working capital(1) of \$6,200 (December 31, 2021 - \$6,365).
+As of September 30, 2022, the Company had a cash balance of \$4,741 (December 31, 2021 - \$6,754), and positive working capital (1) of \$1,856 (December 31, 2021 - \$6,365).
 The Company's ability to meet obligations as they come due is dependent on the Company's future generation of cash from operations, ability to obtain financing and to manage contract negotiations with payments to be received in advance to fulfill contracts.
-There can be no assurance that the Company will generate sufficient cash flows from operations to meet its contractual obligations as they come due.
-The failure of the Company to generate sufficient cash flows or to obtain additional financing could materially adversely affect the Company's financial condition and results of operations.
+There can be no assurance that the Company will generate sufficient cash flows or to obtain additional financing could materially adversely affect the Company's financial condition and results of operations.